Extracting memorized pieces of (copyrighted) books from open-weight language models: Takeaways for copyright law and policy

-The inquiry doesn't end here; the model, like the training dataset, may be protected under copyright's fair use doctrine~\citep{lemley2021fairlearning}.
-But the fair use analysis of the model itself may be different than the analysis of the training dataset.
-A training-data example is an intermediate copy that isn't itself sold, and is only used internally in the course of producing outputs---many of which won't be substantially similar to any training data~\citep{henderson2023fair,lee2023talkin}.
-A model, too, is an intermediate work in many cases; its use is to produce outputs, and those outputs are overwhelmingly not copyright infringements.
-But for companies that sell or release their models to others under open source licenses, the model itself is the product, and sometimes one that is being sold directly for commercial gain.
-That may make it harder to rely on the cases that justify training as fair use~\citep[e.g.,][]{authorsguild, sega, sonyconnectix} (Section~\ref{sec:copyright}).
+A model, too, is an intermediate work in many cases.
+If the model memorizes content but only generates noninfringing outputs, that is a strong argument that how the model makes use of that content is transformative and ought to be permissible fair use.
+But for companies that sell or release LLMs to others under open source licenses, the model itself is the product, and sometimes one that is being sold for commercial gain.
+That does not defeat the fair use argument, but it makes the analogy to training data less precise.
+In these instances, it may be harder to rely on the cases that justify training on copyrighted data as fair use~\citep[e.g.,][]{authorsguild, sega, sonyconnectix}.\looseness=-1

-The consequences of a finding that the model itself is a copy of some copyrighted works, and that a \textbf{distribution} of the model was thus a distribution of a copy of those works, could be dramatic for the AI industry. \textsc{Llama 3.1 70B} was downloaded 105,029 times in May 2025 on HuggingFace (Appendix, Figure~\ref{fig:hfllamadownloads})---far less from the height of its release in 2024.
+\custompar{Potential consequences of a model being a copy of works it has memorized} A finding that the model itself is a copy of some copyrighted works, and that a \newterm{distribution} of the model was thus a distribution of a copy of those works, could be dramatic for the AI industry. \textsc{Llama 3.1 70B} was downloaded $105{,}029$ times from HuggingFace in May 2025 (Figure~\ref{fig:hfllamadownloads})---far less from the height of its release in 2024.
 If we say conservatively that the model has been downloaded 1 million times since its release,\footnote{Meta announced in March 2025 that total downloads for all of its \textsc{Llama} models surpassed $1$ billion~\citep{metadownloads}.
 In 2024, the \emph{Times} reported that \textsc{Llama 2} models had been downloaded $180$ million times~\citep{nytllama2}. } then those 1 million downloads could be seen as 1 million potentially infringing distributions of reproductions of \emph{Harry Potter and the Sorcerer's Stone}---as well as any other books in copyright for which a more than \emph{de minimis} amount of copyrighted expression has been memorized.
-With \$150,000 (potentially) per infringing work, even if $3\%$ of \texttt{Books3} were to be found to be infringing copies in the model (something that, to be clear, we have \textit{not} studied), that's a potential maximum statutory damages award of nearly \$1 billion dollars.
-If the model itself is a copy and isn't protected by fair use, courts might also order that it not be distributed or even that copies of the model itself be destroyed~\citep{17usc503}.
-It's not an exaggeration to say that the risk of damages across all memorized books and of orders of destruction are an existential threat to the companies training these models.\looseness=-1